JDCurry/EM440-Dashboard/README.md

 ### For County Emergency Managers
 1. Select your county on the map
-2. Review detailed popup with local metrics
+2. Review detailed pop-up with local metrics
 3. Compare your county to state averages

 ### For Regional Coordinators